Skip to content

 The 2-metric score only reflects loading performance (FCP + LCP).
 It cannot capture interactivity or visual stability issues.
 A page with fast paint times but terrible responsiveness will score well in the 2-metric set.

-Scenario FCP LCP CLS INP TTFB Full 4-met 2-met
+Scenario FCP LCP CLS INP TTFB 4 (no INP) Full 4 (no TTFB) 2-met

 Here's a comparison of the scores for PC vs. mobile device types across the same scenarios, using the full and 2-metric sets.